wolfgarbe/SymSpell/SymSpell.FrequencyDictionary/README.md

 Still, it sometimes might be a good idea to generate your own frequency dictionary which better fits your use-case.

-The python script used for donwloading the Ngram dataset, decompressing it and merging it with existing wordlists is also provided.
+The python script used for downloading the Ngram dataset, decompressing it and merging it with existing wordlists is also provided.